 sudo apt install krita

-NOTE: Linux Mint may have to run sudo apt update first.
+NOTE: Linux Mint may have to run sudo apt update first to refresh cache.

 Uninstall: